 Mozhee (aka Moshee, Moche, Mozhy among others; meaning molasses related), is a hard molasses candy and a Coal Region favorite.

 1 cup unsulphured molasses (not black strap molasses)

 Walnuts, peanuts, coconut (all optional)

-- Combine first three ingredients in a heavy saucepan or No.10 cast iron frying pan, stirring until dissolved and then stirring occasionally until the mixture forms a hard “crack” stage (300 to 310 F degrees on a candy thermometer).
+- Combine first three ingredients in a heavy saucepan or large cast iron frying pan, stirring until dissolved and then stirring occasionally until the mixture forms a hard “crack” stage (300 to 310 F degrees on a candy thermometer).